-What is the advantage clay aggregates over normal organic soil?
+What is the advantage of clay aggregates over normal organic soil?

 The biggest advantage is the abundance of air to the roots, leading to a very long-lasting, healthy root system.
 Typical organic soils (peat moss, coconut choir, etc.) break down and decompose over time, reducing the desirable growing qualities they initially.
 They are also prone to compaction.
 These factors reduce air, water and nutrient availability to the roots.

-Organic-based soils can also be quite difficult to water, since as the plant and the soil ages they are easy to over-water.
+Organic-based soils can also be quite difficult to water since as the plant and the soil age they are easy to over-water.
 When they get too dry (particularly peat moss), they will often shrink and may become hydrophobic, making them difficult to re-wet and absorb moisture.

 Organic-based soils have their uses such as providing a very good growing medium for establishing plants (for example when the plants are actively growing at the grower or nursery stage.)

 Most hydroculture plants are grown in typical organic soils such as peat moss.
 When a developed root system has established itself, this soil is removed.
 The removal process initially involves removing the remaining soil, typically with high-pressure hoses or power washers.

 The resulting bare root ball is put back into a growing container and LECA is poured in around it, replacing the soil.
 The plant is then watered to allow several inches to accumulate in the bottom of the LECA.
 This water is wicked upward and delivered to the roots of the plant.